Swirek3331/Altanic/README.md

 ## Content

-I have came to conclusion, that beter will be if a new content will be developt in other branch, but some importatn bug fixes.
+I have came to conclusion, that better will be if a new content will be developt in other branch.

 ## *Other*